Developer Workflow

 When you think you are finished with your branch, send your changes for review.

-Push the branch into your fork on GitHub
+Push the branch to your fork on GitHub:

 $ git push origin <branch name>